basic pizza dough

 This is what your dough will look like after 2-3 days in the refrigerator.

-Transfer 1 dough ball to well floured surface.
-If dough seems a bit to elastic, cover with a kitchen towel and let rest 15-30 minutes.
+Transfer 1 dough ball onto a well-floured surface.
+If the dough seems a bit too elastic, cover with a kitchen towel and let rest 15-30 minutes.

 At this point, use as you would for your favorite recipe.
 Need a recipe….stay tuned!
 I have some yummy ideas coming…